just-ed/dice/README.md

 * The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 * The first player to reach 100 points on GLOBAL score wins the game

+## How to play:

+* Clone or download the repository
+* Open 'index.html' with your favorite web browser
+* Have fun :)